Ensono/amido.github.io/docs/nx/workspace/init.md

 ## Usage

-Initialise your nx workspace with stacks with the following command:
+Initialise your NX workspace with stacks with the following command:
 ```bash
 nx g @ensono-stacks/workspace:init
 ```